 The MSE degree program achieves its purpose by providing students not only with the technical tools and techniques of the field, but also with the skills in communication, group interaction, management, and planning.
+The program emphasizes a process centered quantitative approach to the engineering of software systems.
+The goal of the program is to provide graduates with an in-depth understanding of tools and techniques, along with appropriate processes, for the management of software development, elicitation and analysis of requirements, architecture and design, implementation verification and validation of software systems.
+In addition, the program pays special attention to the issues related to communications and teamwork.
-The program emphasizes a modern approach to the software development process including management, requirements and specifications collection, design, implementation, verification, validation, and maintenance.
-A special emphasis is on real-time embedded software systems encountered in such applications as the FAA Advanced Automation System, aircraft avionics, NASA Space Station, and others.

-The goal of the program is to provide graduates with in-depth understanding and ability in the areas of software process engineering, software project planning and management, software analysis and design, communications, and teamwork.
-In addition, the MSE curriculum takes full notice of the Software Engineering Institute's (SEI) Capability Maturity Model (CMM) by incorporating the key practices throughout the course work.
+A special emphasis is on real-time embedded software systems encountered in such applications as the FAA A.T.
+Control Computer System, aircraft avionics, NASA Space Station, and others.
+In addition, the MSE curriculum takes full notice of the Software Engineering Institute's (SEI) Capability Maturity Model-(CMM) by incorporating the key practices throughout the course work.

-The curriculum is structured into three groups of courses: the core, specified electives, and recommended electives.
-In addition each student is required to complete a graduate project.
-Courses such as Modeling and Simulation, Knowledge Based Systems, and Concurrent and Distributed Systems are available as specified electives.
-The electives provide students with the opportunity to custom tailor their program toward one or more software architectures.
+The curriculum is structured into two groups of courses: the core and specified electives.
+Courses such as Methods for Software Engineering, Performance Analysis of Software Systems, Concurrent and Distributed Systems and Software Safety and Formal Methods are examples of specified electives. architectures (Real Time, AI, and Simulation) is one of the distinguishing features of the curriculum.

-The department's philosophy is that software engineering curriculum must address the issue of target software architecture as opposed to a generic architecture.
-The approach of applying software engineering tools and techniques to different software architectures (Real Time, AI, and Simulation) is one of the distinguishing features of the curriculum.
 In the Modeling and Simulation course, for example, a student learns the software engineering approach to developing simulation software.

+Required C ourses Credits Students n nust complete 15 credit hours of core courses.
+MSE 500 Software Engineering Discipline 3 MSE 510 Software Project Management 3 MSE 530 Software Requirements Engineering 3 MSE 555 Object-Oriented Software Construction 3 MSE 610 Software Systems Architecture and Design 3 MSE 610 Software Systems Architecture and Design 3

+Specified Elective Courses

+Credits

-Credits Required C ourses 0224110.00 nust complete 15 credit hours of core courses.
-3 MSE 500 Software Engineering Discipline 33333 MSE 510 Software Project Management Software Requirements Engineering 3 MSE 530 Software Systems Architecture and Design 3 MSE 610 MSE 625 Quality Engineering and Assurance 3 M5E 023 Quality Engineering and Assumate 15 Specified E lective Courses Credits Students n nust complete 6 to 9 credit hours from the following list of courses: MSE 520 Formal Methods for Software Engineering 3 MSE 535 Graphical User Interface Design and Evaluation 3 3 3 MSE 540 Simulation and Software Engineering MSE 545 Specification and Design of Real-Time Systems 3 MSE 550 Current Trends in Software Engineering 3 MSE 555 Object-Oriented Software Construction 3 MSE 560 Human Factors in Software Engineering 3 MSE 570 Artificial Intelligence and Software Engineering 3 MSE 580 Software Process Definition and Modeling MSE 585 Metrics and Statistical Methods for Software Engineer ring 3 MSE 590 Graduate Seminar 2 MSE 640 Concurrent and Distributed Systems 3 MSE 650 Software Safety a a MSE 655 Performance Analysis of Real-Time Systems ms 3 MSE 660 Formal Methods for Concurrent and Real-Time Syste 3 MSE 680 Software Process Improvement 3 MSE 699 Special Topics in Software Engineering 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 Recommer ided Elective Courses Credits Students a nust complete 6 to 9 credit hours in recommended elective es.
-Course cel lection will be based on student background, program of study and advisor approval.
-6-9 Thesis/Gra duate Research Project Credits MSE 690 Graduate Research Project 3 OR a di cana di c 12 MSE 700 Thesis 2.6
+Students must complete 12 to 15 credit hours from the following list of courses:

+MSE 520 Formal Methods for Software Engineering -3 MSE 535 Graphical User Interface Design and Evaluation .3 MSE 545 Specification and Design of Real-Time Systems .3 MSE 550 Current Trends in Software Engineering 3 MSE 580 Software Process Definition and Modeling 3 MSE 585 Metrics and Statistical Methods for Software Engineering 3 MSE 590 Graduate Seminar 3 MSE 625 Quality Engineering and Assurance .3 MSE 640 Concurrent and Distributed Systems 3 MSE 650 Software Safety 3 MSE 655 Performance Analysis of Real-Time Systems 3 MSE 660 Formal Methods for Concurrent and Real-Time Systems 3 MSE 699 Special Topics in Software Engineering 3

-Total Required
+Note: Other electives may be authorized based on the students' background, program of study, performance during MSE, and advisor approval.

+Thesis/Graduate Research Project

+MSE 690 Graduate Research Project

+Credits

+In addition to 15 credit hours of core courses, students must take 15 credit hours of electives, OR 12 credit hours of electives and a graduate research project.
+If the graduate research project is selected, students must consult with their advisor and the MSE Program Coordinator for the most recent requirements on how to conduct their graduate research project.
+Total Required 30